sambdavidson/secure-messenger/README.md

 ### Setup

 This is a Java application made in Eclipse.
-It can likely simply be built using `javac` in the command line, but it may need to be imported into Eclipse and built there to work properly.
+It can likely be built using `javac` in the command line, but it may need to be imported into Eclipse and built there to work properly.